Meet our experienced team of dedicated consultants.

 Outside of work, she is the city lead for Jane’s Walk Halifax and sits on the board of the Halifax Central Library and the organizing team of the Art of City Building conference.
 She loves to explore every corner of Nova Scotia, go for hikes with her Duck Tolling Retriever, Stella, and host book club meetings that often go off-topic.

-Emma (she/her) is an Analyst at Davis Pier with a background in research, workshop facilitation, and policy analysis.
+Emma (she/her) is an Associate at Davis Pier with a background in research, workshop facilitation, and policy analysis.
 She is passionate about accessibility and has previously worked within post-secondary, non-profit, and social inclusion-based organizations.
 At Davis Pier, Emma has supported projects related to community services and housing.

 Emma holds a Master of Public Administration from Dalhousie University and a Bachelor of Arts in Political Science, with minors in Spanish and French from Mount Allison University.
 Within her professional development, she has been working to expand her knowledge in the areas of change management and human-centered design.